 The seasonal water pump

-The most important pathway for hydrogen to reach the exobase is the meridional circulation during the southern summer solstice.
+The main pathway for hydrogen to reach the exobase is the meridional circulation during the southern summer solstice.
 When Mars is closest to the Sun (perihelion falls near the southern summer solstice), strong upward circulation in the southern hemisphere lifts both water vapor and atomic hydrogen from the middle atmosphere up to roughly 90 to 100 km.
 Above that, molecular diffusion carries them the rest of the way to the exobase.
-This is the same “seasonal water pump” mechanism identified by Shaposhnikov et al. (2019) for water vapor: hydrogen rides the same elevator.
+This is the same “seasonal water pump” that Shaposhnikov et al. (2019) identified for water vapor, and hydrogen uses it too.

-The result is that escape peaks during the southern summer solstice, with globally averaged rates reaching H atoms per second (about 400 g/s).
-Outside this season, escape is typically an order of magnitude lower.
+So escape peaks during the southern summer solstice, with globally averaged rates reaching H atoms per second, about 400 g/s.
+Outside that season it’s typically an order of magnitude lower.

 The dust storm

-However, the storm’s contribution to the annually integrated escape is limited.
+Its contribution to the annually integrated escape is limited though.
 The secondary peak associated with the GDS reaches about s, which is 2.5 times smaller than the seasonal perihelion peak, and the late-year regional dust storms in both MY34 and MY35 produced enhancements comparable to or smaller than the aphelion solstice values.
-The reason is duration: the GDS was intense but short, while the perihelion season enhancement is broader and sustained.
+It comes down to duration.
+The GDS was intense but short, and the perihelion enhancement is broader and lasts much longer.

 How much water is Mars actually losing?